tillkruss/alfred-laravel-docs/README.md

 ## Usage

+Just type `ld` followed by your search query.

 ```
 ld <query>
+ld preview mailables
 ```

-Just type `ld` followed by your search query.
 Either press `⌘Y` to Quick Look the result, or press `<enter>` to open it in your web browser.

 ## Changing Branches